karlvr/empire-state/packages/core/README.md

 ensure an immutable and consistent view of that state; creating and sharing a new snapshot of the state when appropriate.

+## Changing values

+You can change the value in a `Controller` either by using a `Snapshot`, as above, or by using the `setValue` or `set` methods on the `Controller`.
+The `setValue` method sets the entire value of the `Controller`.
+The `set` method can identify a nested value in the `Controller` and change that.

+You can also obtain a _function_ that changes a value in the `Controller` when the function is called.
+Use `onChange(...)` to obtain a function that changes the specific value in the `Controller` when it is called.
+Use `onToggle(...)` to obtain a function that toggles a boolean value when called.

 ## Nested controllers

 You can obtain a controller for a nested value.
 Any changes to the nested controller are